LateNightStorm/Hackathon_Comys/README.md

 This repository contains our submission for the Hackathon.
 Below are the model outputs, visualizations, and relevant screenshots stored in the `pics/` folder.

 ---
+# There are two branches- 1.
+Main 2.
+Master
+The task_A gender classification has been submitted into the main branch and for the task_B face recognition, code and model have been stored into the master branch.

 ## 📸 Sample Predictions